I am Isabel Sánchez H., a writer, an artist and a teacher.

 At the age of 7, my aunts gave me my first poetry book, which I memorized immediately and recited all the time.
 When I was 9, my aunts decided to give me a journal with blank pages, so that I would be the creator of my own verses.
 That was the beginning: since then, my entire biography is detailed in verse and prose: An Icy Inferno (2015) is the first selection of more than 4000 poems waiting to be chosen, and is a lyrical tour through the different stages of a fictional biography and an emotional exploration of their contradictions.
 The painting “Apocalypse of Dreams“, the cover of An Icy Inferno, completes the final poem under the same title.
 Presentation in the Excelentísimo Ayuntamiento of El Barco de Ávila on July 30, 2015, and in Midland Centennial Library in November, 2015.

-My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of cosmetics and the negative effect it exerts on self-esteem.
+My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of appearance and the negative effect it exerts on self-esteem.

-Among some of my upcoming projects are the English edition of An Icy Inferno, Echoes of the Phantom, and a novel on the way.
+Among some of my upcoming projects are the English edition of An Icy Inferno™ , Echoes of the Phantom™, and a novel on the way.

 My passion for music, travel, teaching, and of course, reading, is intimately linked to writing and painting.

 How do others describe my work?
-They highlight my versatility, attention to detail and speed.
+They highlight my versatility and attention to detail.